Skip to main content

 This content is for educational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor before making financial decisions.

+If you are worried about the safety of your annuity payments, you are asking the right question.
 Annuities are not FDIC insured.
 FDIC insurance covers bank deposits only.
 Annuities are insurance products, protected instead by the issuing company's financial strength and by state insurance guaranty associations that cover up to $250,000 per person per insurer in most states.

 Want to convert your annuity payments to cash and eliminate insurer risk?
 CSF buys annuity payment streams, no obligation.
 Call (800) 317-3769 or get a free quote.